Blog | Entrepreneurship

 The good news is that building a great network is a lot of fun, and one of the easiest things you can do.
 All you have to do is start, and you can do it today.

-#3 Look to praise, not be praised
+#3 Look to praise, not to be praised

 If you need constant affirmation, you’d be better off being an employee rather than an entrepreneur.
 Most employees get constant feedback in the form of reviews and 1-on-1s.
 Most entrepreneurs get no feedback, or if they do, it’s often negative because they’ve done something wrong—either in the form of market responses or employee revolts!

 As an entrepreneur, you have to be supremely self-confident and also very self-aware.
-The best business owners I know are sure of their decisions (after consulting with their great networks and teams) but also spend a lot of time looking inward to self-correct where needed.
+The best business owners are sure of their decisions (after consulting with their great networks and teams) but also spend a lot of time looking inward to self-correct where needed.

 This is important because a big part of being an entrepreneur is leading others.
 This means that you have to be genuinely passionate about giving praise to your employees and partners, rather than looking for praise to come to you.
 One of the great joys of entrepreneurship is being able to give others a livelihood, watching them thrive, and giving them praise.